The Safest Way To Remove Old Kernels In Ubuntu

 For more details, refer man pages.

-That’s all for today.
+And, that’s all for now.
 Hope this guide helps.
 If you find our guides useful, please share them on your social, professional networks and support OSTechNix.

 Thanks for stopping by!